NEET 2026 Cut Off (Expected): Category-Wise Marks, Safe Score & Government College Cutoff

 What is the NEET Cut-off?

-The NEET cut-off score is the minimum mark necessary for a candidate to secure qualification in the medical entrance test.
+The NEET cut-off score is the minimum mark necessary for a candidate to secure a qualification in the medical entrance test.
 Within medical entrance assessments, there exist two primary types of NEET cut-offs: the qualifying cut-off and the admission cut-off.

 The NEET qualifying marks 2026 represent the minimum mark a candidate must achieve to successfully clear the examination, while the NEET 2026 cut-off denotes the final rank at which an applicant becomes eligible for admission.